 To combat more advanced inflammatory body acne, benzoyl peroxide (which kills acne bacteria and calms inflammation) is the ideal choice.
 Try SLMD Skincare BP Body Wash, which manages breakouts but is gentle enough for daily use.

-Give these products a try with new commitment-free, smaller sizes, or as part of the fan-favorite Body Acne System.
+Try these products together as part of the fan-favorite Body Acne System.

 What’s the best way to treat keratosis pilaris?